Kazmirchuk/nats-tcl/CoreAPI.md

 $connection configure -tls_opts {-cadir /etc/ssl}
 ```
 Consult the documentation of [tls::import](https://core.tcl-lang.org/tcltls/wiki?name=Documentation#tls::import) for all supported options.
 The client supplies default options `-require 1` and `-command ::nats::tls_callback` that you can override.
+The default callback does nothing.

 If NATS server requires clients to authenticate using TLS certificates, you need to use `-certfile` and `-keyfile` options.